sf-wdi-22-23/modules-23/w06-ruby-on-rails/d2-dawn-ruby-drills/quiz-solution.md

     })
   });
   ```
-1. Describe in your own words what it means to build an application '(r)outside-in'.
+1. Describe in your own words what it means to build an application 'outside-in'.

-  It is best to design and build code starting from the user's experience.
+  To build code outside-in means to start with what is first to the user and work towards what is first to the computer.
+Generally this means making the template, then the server, then the models and database.
+It is best to design and build code that is user friendly.
 The user experiences the templates first and then the client and backend code are meant to serve the template correctly.
-Sometimes you have to start with your routes because you can't serve a template without first having a route.

 1. Although you might know nothing about Python, imagine you've been asked by your employer or client to find the best Django module for doing authentication.
 (Django is like Rails but built in python).
 Pick the Django module you'd use and list the pros and cons of why to use or not use it and why you think it is the best.

   I would choose to use Django REST framework's Authentication patterns because it looks like a full featured and integrated solution.
 It is recommended on djangopackages.com as used by over 130 people and it has 4,800 github stars, 322 watchers, and 1,500 forks.
 If we want social authentication, I'd recommend python social auth.
-Also has great github stats and is recommended in a few blogs to work with Django REST framework.
+It also has great github stats and is recommended in a few blogs to work with Django REST framework.

 1. Name three of your favorite and most effective debugging techniques.